Magform/articleAnalyzer/src/site/markdown/implementation.md

 - artifactId: maven-javadoc-plugin
 - version: 3.5.0
 - configuration
-    - show: private, which displays all the private attributes and methods of the classes
+    - show: private, which allows to display all the private attributes and methods of the classes

 After all the [Javadoc](https://www.oracle.com/it/technical-resources/articles/java/javadoc-tool.html) comments are written, it is possible to create a graphic documentation of the classes which faithfully reproduces a typical Java API documentation.
 To create it, run on the command line: